dwyl/start-here/README.md

 Learning to code will challenge you in all sorts of ways, and as long as you push through the challenge, that is good for you!

 + [Can Computer Programming Boost Your Brain Power?](http://blog.teamtreehouse.com/can-computer-programming-boost-brain-power): how will your mind change while learning to code?
 One of the rare instances where we recommend the comments section!
-+ [Programming Literacy: Why Every Kid Should Learn to Code](https://medium.com/javascript-scene/programming-literacy-7bc4ae154b91): Among other things, Eric Elliot describes how learning to code at a young age accelerated his academic progress.
++ [Programming Literacy: Why Every Kid Should Learn to Code](https://medium.com/javascript-scene/programming-literacy-7bc4ae154b91): among other things, Eric Elliot describes how learning to code at a young age accelerated his academic progress.

 #### How to Learn Applied to Programming